ska-telescope/mid-cbf-mcs/README.md

 minikube status   # check current status of minikube
 ```

+If restarting a stopped minikube; from local `ska-cicd-deploy-minikube` repository
+run `make minikube-metallb-config` to reapply metallb configMap to determine pod
+LoadBalancer service external IP addresses.

 #### 2. From the root of the project, build the application image.
 ```
 cd ska-mid-cbf-mcs